The blow-up of a singularity at the module of derivations: Introduction

 It is important to remark that recent work has shown that iterated Nash blow-ups do not provide a resolution of singularities in dimensions four and higher (see~\cite{CDLL}).
 The main obstruction comes from the existence of affine charts of the Nash blow-up that are isomorphic to the original variety, preventing any progress under iteration.
 These counterexamples highlight a fundamental limitation of Nash’s construction, motivating the search for alternative approaches.
-Unlike the Nash blow-up, our construction does not rely on local coordinates but instead arises from the universal properties of the module of derivations.

 The paper is structured as follows.
 Section \ref{Sec:Pre} reviews the necessary preliminaries on reflexive modules, blow-ups of coherent sheaves, and Kähler differentials.
 In Section \ref{Sec:Nobile}, we establish a Nobile-like theorem for the blow-up of the module of derivations, and as a direct consequence, we show that a finite sequence of such blow-ups resolves curve singularities.
 Section \ref{Sec:An} presents an explicit computation of the resolution of $A_n$ singularities via this method, while Section \ref{Sec:LogC} addresses the more general case of log-canonical surface singularities.